-TASK 18-4 Work with relevant partners and agencies to more broadly incorporate freshwater flows messages and information in public outreach materials of relevant programs.
+TASK 18-3 Work with relevant partners and agencies to more broadly incorporate integrated freshwater flow and habitat messages in public outreach materials of relevant programs.

-BY 2018 Add messages to the materials of at least 3 partners.
+BY 2018 Add messages to the materials of at least three partners.

 The inflow of fresh water to the Estuary from the watershed, and the outflow of this water to the Pacific Ocean, is a critical hydrologic process influencing the health of many estuarine organisms.
 Management of these flows for human purposes has altered the amount, duration, and timing of flows left to sustain Estuary ecological processes and species.